muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Why?

-That was the only thing on my mind as the contents of my stomach ejected through my mouth leaving the stench of stomach juices lingering in my nose as I fell on to my knees.
+That was the only thing on my mind as the contents of my stomach finally found their way through my mouth leaving the stench of stomach juices lingering in my nose as I fell on to my knees.

 Why did I come here?